minprog/adventure/steps/1 introduction/index.md

 You can find a full map, including a spoiler-free version, [at this website](http://www.spitenet.com/cave/).

-The adventure "map" is provided in a few **data files**, that contain room names and description, and in particular, information about which rooms are connected to other rooms, and using which commands.
+The adventure "map" is provided in a few **data files** that contain room names and description, and in particular, information about which rooms are connected to other rooms, and using which commands.
 None of this information is "hard coded" into the program!

 And there is more than just navigating: at all times a player can ask for `HELP` to get an explanation of the game, or `LOOK` to get a detailed description of the room they are in.
 If you've carefully studied the previous example, you could have seen that the second time a room is entered, a shorter description is shown.
 If we were to enter the `LOOK` command we would again see the following: